Greg Fleet: Personal life

-When Fleet was ten his father faked his own death, only to reappear later in his life.
-His father changed his name, married, and fathered another child during this absence, and then eventually returned to the US.
+When Fleet was ten, his father faked his own death, only to reappear later in his life.
+His father changed his name, married, and fathered another child during this absence, and then eventually returned to the United States.
 Fleet expanded upon these experiences in his live show I Wish You Were Dead.

-Fleet has also fought a long battle with heroin addiction, a subject he has covered in many media interviews, his live show "10 Years in a Long Sleeved Shirt", and on the 1997 ABC television program Smallest Room in the House.
-In 2015 Fleet also revealed a six-month long addiction with methamphetamine in 2005.
-In 2007 Fleet went into drug rehab, and returned for the 2 April 2007 episode of Get This.
-Although Fleet had claimed to be drug-free, in an interview in April 2011 he admitted that he was stoned during that performance.
+Fleet has also fought a long battle with heroin addiction, a subject he has covered in many media interviews, his live show 10 Years in a Long Sleeved Shirt, and on the 1997 ABC television program Smallest Room in the House.
+In 2015, Fleet also revealed a six-month-long addiction with methamphetamine in 2005.
+In 2007, Fleet went into drug rehab and returned for the 2 April 2007 episode of Get This.
+Although Fleet had claimed to be drug-free, he admitted in an interview in April 2011 that he was stoned during that performance.

-Fleet is a passionate long-distance supporter of the Hibernian Football Club.
+Fleet is a passionate long-distance supporter of the Hibernian Football Club of Edinburgh, Scotland.